sabhashanki/Car_Price_Prediction/README.md

 Overview
 ----------

-This model used to predict used car price specifying model, year, transmission type, fuel type.
-Kindly install all required packages mentioned in requirements file.
+This model is used to predict used car price with given model, year, transmission type, fuel type details Kindly install all required packages mentioned in requirements file.

 Contents